Stable value fund: History

 Stable value funds have been around since the inception of US defined contribution plans in the 1970s.
-Initially they consisted of guaranteed investment contracts, or GICs, which were backed solely by the issuer’s claims-paying ability.
+Initially they consisted of guaranteed investment contracts, or GICs, which were backed solely by the issuer's claims-paying ability.
 GICs are issued by insurance companies and guarantee principal invested plus a periodically-reset interest rate for a specific duration.
 The primary concern plan sponsors had in regards to GICs was the lack of flexibility and ownership of assets, which was partly remedied with the creation of separate account GICs.
-Separate account GICs hold the assets of the plan in a separate account that cannot be used to settle claims against the insurer’s general account.
+Separate account GICs hold the assets of the plan in a separate account that cannot be used to settle claims against the insurer's general account.
 Then in mid-1988 a broader array of stable value funds began to be offered, including the now common synthetic GIC.
 A synthetic GIC is a contract for a separately managed portfolio of fixed securities that is owned by the plan, often referred to as a wrap because it wraps the portfolio and protects it against rate fluctuations.
-In 2007, the Department of Labor excluded stable-value funds from their list of qualified default investment alternatives (QDIAs), but allowed retirement plans using stable-value funds a "grandfather" their choice.
+In 2007, the Department of Labor excluded stable-value funds from their list of qualified default investment alternatives (QDIAs), but allowed retirement plans using stable-value funds to "grandfather" their choice.